Sahil24680/CVReady.ai/README.md

     140ms across 50k+ daily requests."

 -   **Step 3 -- Role-Specific Analysis with GPT-4**\
-    GPT-4 uses RAG context to provide [recruiter-quality feedback]{style="color:#06367a; font-weight:bold"} focused only on
-    lowest scoring areas.
+    GPT-4 uses RAG context to provide **recruiter-quality feedback** focused only on lowest scoring areas.

 This layered design makes the system **cost-efficient, accurate, and role-specific**.